RoopamTaneja/CSN-221-Comp-Arch-Processor/README.md

 Labels support for b-type and j-type, u can give labels or even write numeric offsets pls don't start label names with digits

+In your final binary, don't have any blank lines in start, middle or end (V.IMP), or anything else except pure 0s and 1s;

+Data file format :
+0x0000: data
+0x0004: data
+..
+4 digit hex addr and data in format above in data file : don't have any blank lines in start, middle or end (V.IMP), or anything else

+READS and Writes only decimal values (as of now) from and to Data Memory

+your memory addr in instr should be range : 0x00 to (i mean it's quite customisable so)